Ultis/rawr/ReadMe.txt

-Rawr Beta 6a
+Rawr Beta 7
 ------------
 Thanks for helping test out Rawr.
-Since Beta 5, I've had alot of time, but been very busy.
-Honestly there aren't a ton of new features in Beta 6, but it took me a *ton* of time to get the new tooltips and dropdown menus working properly.
-Beta 7 should have all the fancy new features I promised, and I really hope to have Beta 7 out much quicker than Beta 6 took.
+Beta 6 took quite a while to develop, and I wanted to change that with Beta 7.
+So beta 7 hasn't taken nearly as long (about 2 weeks, I think), but I've made a multitude of improvements and new features, which I think you'll enjoy.
+Some of these have been requested for quite a while.
+Check out the version history for details.
 Anyway, as usual, if you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.

 FAQ
 ---